perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

 ```

 Then it may be that the service is experiencing an error.
 The `libcurl` error handling is very generalized, so the extension is not able to report detailed errors.
 When this happens, enable the debug logging in the authentication service and examine them after a login attempt to look for any possible errors.

+If the service log does not indicate an error, the fault may lie with the SSL certificates used by the extension to connect to the service.
+On some systems, Debian buster being one example, the self-signed certificates provided with the extension are not adequately signed.
+These systems may require a message digest computed using SHA256, instead of the default SHA1.
+Try replacing the certificates in the extension, as described in the [Certificates](#certificates) section.